skopp/msgboy/README.markdown

-**WARNING:  the current version of Chrome (14) broke a lot of technologies used by msgboy.
-We're working on fixing them.
-If you really want to play with msgboy, we suggest you try it out with [Chrome Canary](http://tools.google.com/dlpage/chromesxs).
-It does work like a charm in this future!**

 # Msgboy

 The msgboy is a *browser application* that pushes content from the web to the users.
 It observes the user's browsing habits (but respects their privacy!), and subscribes to the sites they seem to care about, using [Superfeedr](http://superfeedr.com).
 When these sites update, the content is sent to the user and a notification is shown to the user.